justicointeractive/ji-constructs/packages/image-resize-behavior/README.md

 **Step 1:** The requested image URI is manipulated in the viewer-facing Lambda@Edge function to serve appropriate dimension and format.
 This happens before the request hits the cache.
 The URI should be the path to the original resource (e.g. /image.jpg).
 The manipulated URI will look something like this:

+1. `/image.png`, if no optimization or resize is possible
-a. `/images.webp`, if webp supported by the client
+2. `/image.png;;.webp`, if webp supported by the client
-b. `/images-${width}wx${height}h.webp`, in case width and/or height are supplied as query params
+3. `/image.png;width=${width}&height=${height};.webp`, in case width and/or height are supplied as query params

-**Step 2**: CloudFront fetches the object from origin.
+**Step 2**: CloudFront fetches the object from S3.

-**Step 3:** If the required image is already present in the bucket or is generated and stored (via step 5), CloudFront returns the object to viewer.
-At this stage, the image is >cached.
+**Step 3:** If the required image is already present in the bucket, S3 returns the object to CloudFront.
+Otherwise it returns a 404 Not Found response.

-**Step 4:** The object from cache is returned to user.
+**Step 4:** CloudFront returns the resulting image to the viewer.

-**Step 5** Resize & format operations are invoked only when an image is not present in origin.
-A network call is made to the S3 bucket (origin) to fetch the source image and resized.
-The generated image is persisted back to the bucket and sent to CloudFront.
+**Step 5:** If the image is not present in the bucket, the original image is fetched, the resize and optimizations are applied and the resulting file is put into the bucket so subsequent requests return this image that is now already present in the bucket.
+If the original image could not be fetched, the 404 is passed onto the viewer.

-**Note:** Step 2,3 and 5 are executed only when the object is stale or does not exist in cache.
+**Note:** Step 2, 3 and 5 are executed only when the object is stale or does not exist in CloudFront cache.
 Static resources like images should have a long Time to Live (TTL) as possible to improve cache-hit ratios.

 _This step by step is also taken from [AWS blog](https://aws.amazon.com/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/) with some minor tweaks._

 ## How to use

+### Default

 ```ts
 import * as cdk from 'aws-cdk-lib/core';